cutelyst/asql/README.md

 * Conveniently converts your query data to JSON or QVariantHash
 * Cache support
 * Single row mode (useful for very large datasets)

+## Requirements
+* Qt, 5.10 or later
+* C++11 capable compiler

+Currently, there is only one driver, for PostgreSQL, so PostgreSQL libraries are required as well.

 ## Usage